Ref34t/php-ai-client/docs/ARCHITECTURE.md

 #### Generate text with chat history using any suitable model from any provider

 _Note: Similarly to the previous example, even without specifying the model here, the SDK will be able to infer required model capabilities because it can detect that multiple chat messages are passed.
-Therefore it will internally only consider models that support `AiFeature::TEXT_GENERATION` as well as `TextGenerationConfig::CHAT_HISTORY`._
+Therefore it will internally only consider models that support `AiCapability::TEXT_GENERATION` as well as `AiCapability::CHAT_HISTORY`._

 ```php
 $text = Ai::generateTextResult(